 Consumer grade scanners can scan at a dot density of around one dot per 0.1mm.
 That’s good enough for most objects in the world.
 For example, if you used a 3d laser triangulation scanner on a full-sized statue, you would generate a lot of data, but a reasonably accurate dot cloud.
 Now, if you shrank that object down to 10% of its size, your resolution goes effectively up to 0.01mm.
 Now you have a good density for a 1/10th scale model of the statue.
 Convert this to an STL file and you’ve got a great model!

 Prosumer or entry-level commercial scanners can scan at 0.05mm cloud density, or over four times the amount of data.
 You will get more accurate scans, but you’ll also generate a lot more data.
 The problem gets worse with professional scanners.
 They can generate dot clouds at 0.025mm.
 That can be more than 16 times the data of the 0.1mm scan, but surfaces will be modeled very accurately and textures will be apparent and far more detailed.

 How Much Do 3d Scanners Cost?

-You can purchase an entry level laser 3d scanner for small object on Amazon.Com for around $600.00USD.
+You can purchase an entry level laser 3d scanner for small objects.
 Here’s an example from SOL.
 It can scan at 0.1mm dot density.
 It includes a turntable to rotate the object so that all sides of the object can be scanned in sequence.
-It includes software to allow you to export the model as an STL or OBJ file (and a few other formats).
+It includes software to allow you to export the model as an STL or OBJ file (and a few other formats). https://amzn.to/2W3qTGK

 Contrast this with the Peel2, a professional grade scanner than can be used as a hand-held device.
 It can scan to 0.025mm resolution, and will pick up texture and color to give you a very accurate 3d model.
-It’s price is dramatically higher, at $7745.00USD.
+Its price is dramatically higher, but it’s not always available.
 Software is also included to export the model as an STL or OBJ file.